 Ennis Bluebonnet Festival

-The Bluebonnet Festival, which is typically held the third week in April, features arts and crafts, food, family activities, and entertainment that fill the streets of Downtown Ennis.
+The Bluebonnet Festival, which is typically held the third week in April, features arts and crafts, Texas souvenirs, food, family activities, and entertainment that fill the streets of Downtown Ennis.

-Have you seen the Texas Bluebonnets, visited the Ennis Bluebonnet Trails, or Bluebonnet Festival in Ennis?
+Have you seen the Texas Bluebonnets, visited the Ennis Bluebonnet Trails, or the Bluebonnet Festival in Ennis?
 Leave us a comment and let us know your experience!